 How long does it take to stop?

 The City of St. Albert’s Transportation Department found that the majority of collisions occurred due to drivers following too closely or tailgating the vehicle in front of them and not keeping an adequate stopping distance between them.

 Stopping distance = reaction distance (driver reaction time) + braking distance of the vehicle.
 The distance depends on vehicle speed, vehicle maintenance condition and road surface condition.
 Stopping distance increases with speed and on wet/slippery pavement.

-Reaction distance is the measurement of how far a vehicle travels between the time a driver realizes the brakes must be applied and when the driver actually starts applying the brakes.
-Once the brakes are applied, the vehicle begins to slow to a stop and the distance travelled by the vehicle during this time is the braking distance.
+Reaction distance is the measurement of how far a vehicle travels between the time a driver realizes the brakes must be applied and when the driver starts applying the brakes.
+Once the brakes are applied, the vehicle begins to slow to a stop, and the distance travelled by the vehicle during this time is the braking distance.

 Relationship between Speed and Stopping Distance

 Note: Distance calculated for one second reaction time

 Two Seconds can Make or BRAKE a Collision